Where to find art in the streets of New York?

-Before she was New York, her name was New Amsterdam.
+Before it was New York, its name was New Amsterdam.
 With its countless museums, New York City is an essential destination for modern and contemporary art lovers.
 Beyond the walls of art institutions, you may stumble upon a masterpiece at the corner of a street.
-The streets of New York are full of curiosities, whether they are a happy coincidence or a mindful quest, they will surprise you.
+The streets of New York are full of curiosities, and whether you find them by chance or you seek them out, they will not disappoint.

-Take on the streets of New York and discover the city’s hidden gems, you may be surprised.
+We invite you to take a stroll with us along the lively streets of New York and to discover the city’s hidden gems, they may surprise you.

-Passing through Broadway?
-Listen carefully… Between 45th and 46th Avenue, you may notice a change of ambiance in the middle of the crowd.
+If you pass through Broadway as you wander through New York, listen carefully… Between 45th and 46th Avenue, you may notice a change of atmosphere in the middle of the crowd.
 In 1977, the artist and musician Max Neuhaus installed an acoustic chamber under the subway gates.
-A continuous and discreet sound is diffused, slightly embellishing the atmosphere.
+A continuous and discreet sound is released, slightly changing the ambience.
 Neuhaus’s goal was to create a work outside the museums that was accessible to all.
 More importantly, he wanted to discreetly interrupt the daily lives of New Yorkers by stimulating the curiosity of the pedestrians.
-This work of art does not impose itself on the site visually.
-Instead, it offers an alternative audio disruption.
+This work of art, with great finesse, does not impose itself on the site visually.
+Instead, it offers an audio disruption.

 Where?
 West 45th Street, W 46th St – New York 10036 – United States

-If you’re a street art enthusiast, we have the perfect solution for you!
-Located in Brooklyn, Bushwick is a top contender for graffiti paintings.
+If you’re a street art enthusiast, we have the perfect place for you!
+Located in Brooklyn, Bushwick is a top contender in the world of graffiti paintings.
 Between signatures, mosaics, collages, stencils, and even advertisements, the district is full of diverse and surprising works.
 Come and meet artists who will be happy to talk to you about their work.
 And if you are a graffiti artist yourself and want to leave your personal touch to Bushwick, don’t hesitate to contact one of the many groups of artists in the area.

 Where?
 Bushwick – Brooklyn – New York 10036 – United States